alwynallan/twocents/README.md

 ![Schematic](/twocents_schematic.png)

-It appears that the circuit charges slowly with a hard-to-predict number of test loops, but discharges quickly in 1 or 2 test loops loops.
-That is because the storage of the result takes place after the discharge, using some time, and there is some overshoot on the low side.
+It appears that the circuit charges slowly with a hard-to-predict number of test loops, but discharges quickly in 1 or 2 test loops.
+That is because the storage of the result happens after the discharge, using some time, and there is some overshoot on the low side.
 A delay can be introduced after the charging to even things out, but it doesn't increase entropy rate.
 By checking the time each cycle we gather the entropy.

 ![Timing](/twocents_times.png)